Evidence of the Soul from our Transcendental Desires I: The Basic Argument from Plato to Lonergan

 There are five Transcendental Desires that were recognized around 400 BC by Plato and Aristotle.
 St. Augustine, St. Thomas Aquinas and many other philosophers have spoken of these same desires through the centuries.

-Let’s look at how these transcendental desires indicate the presence of God to your consciousness.
+Let’s look at how these transcendental desires indicate the presence of God to your consciousness and provide strong evidence for the human soul.

 What are these transcendental desires?
 They are our built-in desires for: